-That means that if you’re at 16 DPO, you’re already two days late.
+That means that if you’re at 16 DPO with no period, you’re already two days late.

-But, as we say, every woman’s body is unique, which means it’s normal and totally fine if your cycle follows a different pattern to this.
+But, as we say, every woman’s body is unique, which means it’s normal and totally fine if your cycle follows a different pattern than this.

-This is just the general timeline that we use for the purposes of counting days and TTC.
+This is just the general timeline that we use for counting days and TTC.

 Can implantation occur 16 days post ovulation?

-If your rocketing hormones have got you noticing changes in your body, they’ll most likely be in:
+If your rocketing hormones have got you noticing changes in your body, they’ll most likely be:

 - Your sense of smell: Which might be super-duper, smell-your-partner’s-sandwich-from-the-other-side-of-the-apartment, strong.